schombert/Project-Alice/docs/extensions.md

 - `$DATE$`: Date that the event fired on.
 - `$CONTROL$`: Nation that is currently controlling `THIS` province.
 - `$OWNER$`: Nation that has ownership over `THIS` province.

+If THIS/FROM is a nation, the state and province are deduced from the capital.
+If THIS/FROM is a state, the nation is deduced from the owner, and the province from the state capital.
+If THIS/FROM is a province, the nation is deduced from the owner and the state from the state it pertains to (but it will only choose the state instance of the owner).

+For example, Nejd and Hedjaz share state ENG_1, the FROM is on a province owned by Nejd on ENG_1, then the state will refer to the state owned by Nejd not by Hedjaz.

 **Decision and events:**